apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

 ### OpenID Connect JARM

-Initial support for [JWT Secured Authorization Response](../authentication/OIDC-Authentication-JARM.html) is now available for OpenID Connect, and will gradually improve to support other response modes in future releases.
+Initial support for [JWT Secured Authorization Response Mode](../authentication/OIDC-Authentication-JARM.html) is now available for OpenID Connect, and will gradually improve to support other response modes in future releases.

 ## Other Stuff